Coveo Platform New Features of 2015

 Contact Coveo Support if you have any questions or concerns regarding this notice.

-Refer to the Coveo Cloud V1 Resolved Issues for the March 7, 2015 update.
+See the Coveo Cloud V1 Resolved Issues for the March 7, 2015 update.

 February 8, 2015 Update